informalsystems/hermes/docs/spec/tla/ibc-core/README.md

 #### Basic checks with TLC

-We ran TLC using the constants defined in `IBCCore.cfg` and verified the invariant `TypeOK` in 59min and the property `IBCSafety` in 1h33min.
+We ran TLC using the constants defined in `IBCCore.cfg` and verified the invariant `TypeOK` in 14min and the invariant `IBCInv` in 11min.
-As TLC usually takes longer to check liveness properties, we have not conducted extensive experiments to check `IBCDelivery` with TLC yet.
+As TLC usually takes longer to check safety and liveness properties, we have not conducted extensive experiments to check `IBCSafety` and `IBCDelivery` with TLC yet.

 #### Apalache